syncrosim/pysyncrosim/docs/quickstart.rst

     1        No        No
     2       Yes        No

-From this output we can see the the `RunControl` Datasheet and `InputDatasheet` only accept a single row of data (i.e. Is Single = Yes).
+From this output we can see the the ``RunControl`` Datasheet and ``InputDatasheet`` only accept a single row of data (i.e. ``Is Single = Yes``).
 This is something to consider when we configure our model inputs.

-To view a specific Datasheet rather than just a data frame of available Datasheets, set the `name` parameter in the `datasheet()` method to the name of the Datasheet you want to view.
-The general syntax of the name is: “<name of package>_<name of Datasheet>“.
-From the list of Datasheets above, we can see that there are 4 Datasheets specific to the `helloworldSpatial` package.
+To view a specific Datasheet rather than just a DataFrame of available Datasheets, set the ``name`` parameter in the :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method to the name of the Datasheet you want to view.
+The general syntax of the name is: "<name of package>_<name of Datasheet>".
+From the list of Datasheets above, we can see that there are three Datasheets specific to the ``helloworldTime`` package.

 .. code-block:: pycon